PabloBona/Blog-app/README.md

 - [ ] Liking and unliking articles.
 - [ ] Responsive web design.
 - [ ] Robust error handling and validation.

+Note: Each feature will be marked with an "x" when it is fully implemented and functional.

 ## Future Features <a name="future-project"></a>